OpenKH/OpenKh/distribution/README-FIRST.txt

 ==============

 The launcher keeps editors, converters, command-line programs, and research utilities in a separate section for mod creators.
-The same programs are stored in the AdvancedTools folder.
+Their program files are stored together with the Mod Manager in the Apps folder.
+Select a star to keep a tool at the top of the list between launcher sessions.

 Documentation: https://openkh.dev/
 Support:       https://discord.openkh.dev/